jacksonthall22/SAN-strings/README.md

 ## Discriminators

 The only considerations beyond the naive "move every piece from every square to every other legal square" approach has to do with discriminators: some are legal syntactically but could never occur.
-The logic is slightly different for each piece.
+The logic is slightly different for each piece, which
+I describe below.

 ### Bishops
 Bishops are the most complicated.
 For example, in the rare situation where a promotion to a bishop leaves two same-colored